Blaise Ingoglia: History

-Florida House of Representatives
+Florida House of Representatives (2014–2022)

 In 2014, incumbent State Representative Robert C. Schenck was unable to seek re-election due to term limits, so Ingoglia ran to succeed him.
 He won the Republican primary unopposed, and faced Democratic nominee Rose Rocco, a former Hernando County Commissioner, and independent candidates James Scavetta and Hamilton R. Hanson in the general election.
 Ultimately, Ingoglia defeated his opponents by a wide margin, winning 51% of the vote to Rocco's 42%, Scavetta's 4%, and Hanson's 3%.

 Following his election to the legislature, Ingoglia announced that he would seek election as the Chairman of the Republican Party of Florida, and successfully challenged and defeated the incumbent Chairwoman, Leslie Dougher.
+He was reelected as state party chair in January 2017, defeating Christian Ziegler.

 Ingoglia and other Republicans proposed changes to restrict voting rights in Florida.
 The proposed changes to restrict mail-in voting were notable given that Republicans had traditionally voted by mail more than Democrats, but Democrats outvoted Republicans by mail in 2020.
 Asked about cases of voter fraud, Ingoglia said, "I don’t know, but I'm sure it was going on.
 Just the fact that they weren’t caught doesn’t necessarily mean that it's not happening."

-Ingoglia also proposed legislation that prohibit technology companies from "deplatforming" political candidates (several social media companies had removed President Donald Trump from their platform after he used the platforms to spread falsehoods about the 2020 election and foment violence).
+Ingoglia also proposed legislation that prohibit technology companies from "deplatforming" political candidates (several social media companies had removed President Donald Trump from their platform.
 Ingoglia made an exemption for The Walt Disney Company, which runs Walt Disney World in Florida.

-Florida Senate
+Florida Senate (2022–2025)

 In 2022, Ingoglia was term-limited in the state house and ran for the Florida Senate in the 11th district, succeeding Republican Senate president Wilton Simpson.
 He ran against Green nominee Brian Moore in the general election, defeating him with 75% of the vote.

 In February 2023, Ingoglia filed SB 1248, titled the "Ultimate Cancel Act," that would cancel the filings of any political party that previously supported slavery or involuntary servitude, automatically changing the registration of affected voters to "no party affiliation."
-The bill was created in an attempt to outlaw the Florida Democratic Party, which historically supported slavery before and during the American Civil War, as well as a criticism of cancel culture, stating that it would be "hypocritical not to cancel the Democrat Party itself."
+The bill was created in an attempt to outlaw the Florida Democratic Party, which historically supported slavery before and during the American Civil War, as well as a criticism of cancel culture, stating that it would be "hypocritical not to cancel the Democrat Party [sic] itself."

+In 2024, he sponsored a bill to abolish police review boards.

+Chief Financial Officer of Florida (2025–present)

+On July 16, 2025, Governor Ron DeSantis appointed Ingoglia as the 5th chief financial officer of Florida.
+In July 2025, Ingoglia began a statewide speaking tour for the Florida Department of Government Efficiency, alongside Governor Ron DeSantis.
+In October 2025, armed agents threatened a Vietnam veteran for sending Ingoglia a post card saying, "You lack values."
+Characterized by many as an attempt to stifle free speech, his office dismissed those complaints saying they needed a threat assessment.

+Personal life

+Ingoglia lives in Spring Hill, Florida.
+He has a self-published net worth of US$28.3 million, as of 2022.